King's Lynn: Media

-King's Lynn is served by BBC Radio Norfolk, Greatest Hits Radio West Norfolk, Radio West Norfolk, KL1 Radio and all national BBC radio stations.
+King's Lynn is served by BBC Radio Norfolk, Heart East, Greatest Hits Radio (West Norfolk), KL1 Radio, Radio West Norfolk and all national BBC radio stations.
 The local college has a web-based TV station run by media students, entitled SpringboardTV.com, and holds an awards ceremony at the end of each academic year.

 Television services are provided by BBC East, BBC Yorkshire and Lincolnshire, ITV Anglia, and ITV Yorkshire.

 Education

 Three of King's Lynn four secondary schools are located in the town: King Edward VII School, the King's Lynn Academy and Springwood High School.
 The fourth, St Clements High School, is in the nearby village of Terrington St Clement.
 The first is known for its physical education department, King's Lynn Academy for its maths and IT specialities, and Springwood for performing arts and drama.
 The nearest independent school is Wisbech Grammar School in Cambridgeshire.

 The town's further education college, the College of West Anglia, was founded in 1894 as King's Lynn Technical School.
 In 1973, it was renamed Norfolk College of Arts and Technology, and, in 1998, merged with Cambridgeshire College of Agriculture and Horticulture, which added campuses in Wisbech (now closed) and Milton; it changed the name to the College of West Anglia.
 It retained this name in April 2006, when it merged with the Isle College in Wisbech.